 During the time of the ironclad's early outfitting, Lt.
 William Sharp was in command of the ship and responsible for its completion.
 Sharp's primary duty was to obtain the crucial iron plating necessary to bring the vessel to combat readiness.

-Work on the Neuse progressed steadily during the summer and fall of 1863, although there were the usual problems in getting enough iron to meet the schedule.
+Work on the Neuse progressed steadily during the fall and winter of 1863, although there were the usual problems in getting enough iron to meet the schedule.
 During this period, workers installed available iron plating and did interior carpentry work.

 Administrative problems also caused delays during this period.
 The abilities of Flag Officer William Lynch, who was given authority by the Navy Department to oversee the completion of all ironclads under construction in North Carolina, often came under fire.
 As the year drew to a close, it was obvious that the Neuse was behind in its completion schedule.
 The first few months of 1864 would prove crucial to the Navy Department for getting the ship into service.